By submitting this form you confirm that you’re happy for us to contact you by phone and email.

-If you notice these symptoms, we recommend seeing an eye specialist right away as PVD can lead to more serious eye conditions including retinal detachment and macular hole which are caused by the vitreous pulling on the retina as it detaches.
+If you notice these symptoms, we recommend seeing an eye specialist right away as PVD can lead to more serious eye conditions including retinal tear, retinal detachment, and less commonly macular hole which are caused by the vitreous pulling on the retina as it detaches.

-If PVD leads to a more serious eye condition, a vitrectomy can be carried out.
-This process involves removing the vitreous gel and adding a bubble of gas or oil in the eye which helps the retina heal.
+If PVD leads to troublesome floaters, or a more serious eye condition such as retinal detachment, a vitrectomy can be carried out.
+This process involves removing the vitreous gel and in the case of retinal detachment, adding a bubble of gas or oil in the eye which helps the retina heal.

 Read our vitrectomy page for further details about what happens during and after surgery.

-If PVD doesn’t lead to further complications, it’s likely that treatment isn’t required.
+If PVD doesn’t lead to further complications, which is usually the case, then treatment isn’t required.
 The symptoms of PVD become less noticeable over time.
 If floaters continue to bother you and affect your quality of life, a vitrectomy can clear these by removing the vitreous gel from the eye.

 Learn more about what to expect after a vitrectomy and when you can resume activities like driving, flying, and exercise by visiting our vitrectomy page.

 If you have any questions around posterior vitreous detachment or our service, please feel free to make an enquiry or call us on 0203 369 2020